janymuong/Computer-Science/ics2311_computer_graphics/README.md

 # OpenGL Setup - Windows

 > ## works on windows 11 and 10
-> NOTE: this should be an easier setup in a shell and doestn require copying of files and modifying paths for `freeglut` and `glew` and/or moving **libraries** around.
+> **NOTE**: this should be an easier setup in a shell and doestn require copying of files and modifying paths for `freeglut` and `glew` and/or moving **libraries** around.

 opengl is already installeed in your system(windows): run the file provided by dr karanja mwangi: glinfo2.exe should show you opengl version 4.6 and then driver of your graphics card

 I have listed out the steps below - steps to go about the setup:
 1. read about mingw64 - https://www.mingw-w64.org/

-2. download mingw64/msys2 and pacman - from https://www.msys2.org/ ie this file msys2-x86_64-20250221.exe
+2. download mingw64/msys2 and `pacman`(package manager for arch) - from https://www.msys2.org/ ie this file msys2-x86_64-20250221.exe

 3. ### install freeglut and glew
 ```sh